 The Moment of a Force

 Digital Sketch.
-CG rendering of Tara’s personal engineering notes covering rotational motion and the cross product of three-dimensional vectors.
-In this sketch, color and shape replace traditional, mathematical variables.
+CG rendering of Tara’s personal engineering notes covering rotational motion and the cross product of three-dimensional vectors, where color and shape replace traditional, mathematical variables.

 “You see, Dominic, greatness is not often derived from the object itself, but from the systems and conditions that surround it.”